Muslim Social Democratic Party

-"Old" Hummet (1904 - 1920)
+"Old" Hummet (1904 – 1920)

 At the end of 1904, the Baku committee of the Russian Social Democratic Party created the Hummet in order to attract Muslim workers.
 Prominent Hummet politicians included Mammed Amin Rasulzade (until 1913), Meshadi Azizbekov, Prokopius Dzhaparidze, Sultan Medjid Efendiev, Zeynal Zeynalov and Nariman Narimanov.
+During the 1905 revolution, the support of the Hummet and the Armenian Hunchak party permitted the Bolsheviks to seize the leadership of the strike committee that oversaw the Baku oilfield strike.

 A series of arrests in 1911 weakened the activities of the party, but after the February Revolution, the Hummet renewed its operations.
 From 1918 to 1920 the Hummet was represented in the parliament of the Azerbaijan Democratic Republic.

-On February 20, 1920, it merged with the Adalat Party, the Ahrar Party of Iran and Baku Bolsheviks to establish the Azerbaijan Communist Party.
+On 20 February 1920, it merged with the Adalat Party, the Ahrar Party of Iran and Baku Bolsheviks to establish the Azerbaijan Communist Party.